CMcDonald82/ansible-role-nginx/README.md

 nginx_serverblock_files_removed:
   - default
 ```
 A list of the names of serverblock files that will be removed from the /sites-enabled directory.
+Each item in this list should just be the name of the file, since no path is needed (the paths to the sites-available and sites-enabled directories are already known).